A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 Given a smooth, oriented fibre bundle $p\colon E \rightarrow B$ with typical fibre a compact, closed, oriented manifold $M$ of dimension $d$, a coefficient ring $R$, and a characteristic class $c \in H^k(\BSO(d);R)$, the associated \emph{Miller--Morita--Mumford class}, or \emph{tautological class}, is the cohomology class

-obtained by applying the Gysin homomorphism $p_!$ associated to $p$ to the class $c(T_vp) \in H^k(E;R)$ given by evaluating the characteristic class $c$ on the vertical tangent bundle $T_v p$ of the map $p$.
-In particular, the tautological classes are defined on the universal smooth oriented fibre bundle with fibre $M$, whose base is $\B\mathrm{Diff}^+(M)$, the classifying space for the topological group of orientation-preserving diffeomorphisms of $M$.
-This yields universal classes
+obtained by applying the Gysin homomorphism $p_!$ associated to $p$ to the class $c(T_v(p)) \in H^k(E;R)$ given by evaluating the characteristic class $c$ on the vertical tangent bundle $T_v(p)$ of the map $p$.
+In particular, the tautological classes are defined on the universal smooth oriented fibre bundle with fibre $M$, whose base is the classifying space $\B\mathrm{Diff}^+(M)$ for the topological group of orientation-preserving diffeomorphisms of $M$, yielding universal classes

-These were originally considered when $M$ is an oriented surface and were the subject of Mumford's conjecture describing the rational cohomology of the stable moduli space of Riemann surfaces and resolved in the work of Madsen, Tillmann, and Weiss \cite{MW, MT}.
+These classes were first considered in the case that $M$ is an oriented surface, where they have been studied in detail by both algebraic geometers and topologists \cite{Mumford, Morita, Miller, Looijenga, Faber}.
+They were the subject of Mumford's conjecture describing the rational cohomology of the stable moduli space of Riemann surfaces, which was resolved in the work of Madsen, Tillmann, and Weiss \cite{MW, MT}.
 In higher dimensions, tautological classes have been of recent interest due to the work of Galatius and Randal-Williams, culminating in \cite{GRW3}, which describes the rational cohomology of $\B\DIFF^+(M)$ in terms of tautological classes for certain simply connected manifolds $M$ of dimension $2n \geq 6$, in a range bounded by roughly half the genus of $M$; the genus of $M$ refers to the number of $S^n\times S^n$ connect-summands of $M$.
 In fact, already their work in \cite{GRW2} and \cite{GRW1} implies that any oriented $2n$-manifold of genus at least 11 has non-trivial tautological classes!

 The goal of the present paper is to discuss tautological classes for aspherical manifolds.
-Such manifolds have vanishing genus (in the sense just described), so the results mentioned above reveal nothing in this case.
-We will show that for a large class of aspherical manifolds $M$, including for instance non-positively curved manifolds and biquotients of Lie groups, almost all tautological classes vanish; more precisely our result is that for such $M$
+Aspherical manifolds of dimension $2n > 2$ have vanishing genus in the sense just described (a $S^n \times S^n$ connect-summand gives elements of $n$th homotopy whose nontriviality may be detected using the intersection form) so the results mentioned above reveal nothing in this case.